akirk/wcnl2024-presentation/manuscript.md

 - Live Previews of the imported data
 - Plugins can use the typical mechanisms (WordPress hooks) to receive data and import it to their own data structures
+- No need to find suitable file formats for storing and restoring the data

 # Try WordPress Extension